More than a year after a pandemic transformed the world of work, how are group disability insurers responding?

 Without a doubt, long COVID-19 is real.
 Therefore, insurers are not questioning the validity of the condition.
 Subjective condition policy language limits the duration of the disability claim when the symptoms are vague and difficult to verify by testing or exam.
 Some carriers are considering limiting these claims to 24 months for insureds who are unable to provide objective supporting medical evidence.
 Carriers consider testing, examination findings, functionality, and the individual claim circumstances to determine whether to apply the limitation.
 Forum participants indicated they would be looking at these claims on a case-by-case basis and would not be making any formal procedural changes.

-So, you mention that long COVID-19 has not, thankfully, materialized as a huge source of LTD claims, but what about mental health claims?
+You mention that long COVID-19 has not materialized as a significant source of LTD claims, but what overall impact has the pandemic had, in general, on mental health claims?

 Carriers are watching mental health claims closely.
 Remote work, for example, has been very hard on those who need a social environment and have been extremely isolated.
 Economic disruptions have also put many under tremendous strain.
 Some insurers are seeing an increase in mental health claims, but it’s difficult to determine how much of this is being driven by lockdown or other stressors related to COVID-19 versus trends that have been developing for years.
 Also, it’s not clear that carriers are adopting any radically different or unique approaches to case management for mental health claims at this point.